Platense61/Scripts/README.md

 Replace the `private/public` variable with one of the options.
 Either private or public.
 This will determine the visibility of your repo.

+Use case 1 if you do not wish to create a github repo